arschles/notify/README.md

-# notify
+# Notify

-A small library to do in-memory notifications between goroutines in Go
+A small library to do basic in-memory notifications between goroutines in Go